39 IDEAS TO GROW AS A PERSON, IMPROVE YOUR BRAIN AND EXPAND YOUR LIFE

 Find out more about your relatives and where they lived and how you got here.
 Document it for future family members to read.

 What is a favorite group that has lost contact?
 This could be family members, old college buddies, your favorite neighborhood gang – whomever you would like to see again.

 39. Teach a class.

-You can create one to publish on-line or teach at the university or community center level.
-Share you talents and skills with others and watch the expansion multiply!
+You can create one to publish online or teach at the university or community center level.
+Share your talents and skills with others and watch the expansion multiply!

 Most happy to hear you liked the post, Rhonda!
 Thanks for taking the time to say so!